NOC-OI/web-novice/_episodes/05-scraping.md

-the Beautiful Soup Python package for web scraping to find all the relevant information about future Software Carpentry Workshop events.
+the Beautiful Soup Python package for web scraping to find all the relevant information about Software Carpentry lessons.

 ## Exploring HTML code in the browser

-Navigate to [The Carpentries][carpentries].
+Navigate to [The Software Carpentry Lessons][software-carpentry-lessons].
 The page we see has been rendered by the browser from the HTML, CSS (Cascading Style Sheets) and JavaScript code that is available or linked in the page in some way.